jakubbortlik/vim-praat/README.md

 ##Credits
-The syntax highlighting is based on Pablo Arantes' praat.vim The ftdetect and ftplugin are base on [Mart Lubbers'](git://github.com/dopefishh/vim-praat.git)
+The syntax highlighting is based on Pablo Arantes' praat.vim The ftdetect and ftplugin are based on [Mart Lubbers'](git://github.com/dopefishh/vim-praat.git)